exercism/go/exercises/practice/pig-latin/.articles/performance/content.md

 More info on reading benchmarks can be found [here][benchmark].

 The fastest benchmarks were from map lookups with generics, but not consistently so.
-Benchmarks runs for each approach varied by as much as 100 nanoseconds or so, but the fastest benchmarks from several runs were for map lookups with generics.
+Benchmarks runs for each approach varied by as much as 100 nanoseconds to 200 nanoseconds or so, but the fastest benchmarks from several runs were for map lookups with generics.

 [approaches]: https://exercism.org/tracks/go/exercises/pig-latin/approaches
 [approach-map-lookups]: https://exercism.org/tracks/go/exercises/pig-latin/approaches/map-lookups